 We are party to the IRA, which provides, among other things, that certain holders of our capital stock, including entities affiliated with Third Point Ventures LLC, or Third Point, Stone Ridge Trust V, Khosla Ventures, Rakuten, First Round Capital and Progressive have the right to demand that we file a registration statement or request that their shares of our capital stock be covered by a registration statement that we are otherwise filing.
 Entities affiliated with Dave Girouard, our co-founder, chief executive officer and a member of our board of directors, are party to the IRA.
-Robert Schwartz, a member of our board of directors, is affiliated with Rakuten.
-Andrew Quigg, a former member of our board of directors, is affiliated with Progressive.
+Robert Schwartz, a member of our board of directors, is affiliated with Third Point.
+Oskar Mielczarek de la Miel, a member of our board of directors, is affiliated with Progressive.
 See the section titled "Description of Capital Stock-Registration Rights" for additional information regarding these registration rights.